MLogdberg/mlogdberg.github.io/_posts/2018-01-29-Logic App Template Custom Connector CI.md

 Make sure to add both the swagger **and** the **backendService** object since the url specified in the **serviceUrl** is the one that is used in the Custom Connector during runtime, not the one specified in the swagger, this is good for easier management of dev/test/prod environments.

-Also if you are using the On Prem Data Gateway to expose your service make sure to add the section for Gateway in the template under the  **connectionParameters** section and like the example bellow:
+Also if you are using the On Prem Data Gateway to expose your service make sure to add the section for *Gateway* and *authType* in the template under the  **connectionParameters** section and like the example bellow (add more auth types if needed like *windows*):

 ```
 "connectionParameters": {
           "username": {
 		  ...
           },
+         "authType": {
+            "type": "string",
+            "allowedValues": [
+              {
+                "value": "none"
+              }
+            ],
+            "uiDefinition": {
+              "displayName": "Authentication Type",
+              "description": "Authentication type to connect to your API",
+              "tooltip": "Authentication type to connect to your API",
+              "constraints": {
+                "tabIndex": 1,
+                "required": "true",
+                "allowedValues": [
+                  {
+                    "text": "none",
+                    "value": "anonymous"
+                  }
+                ],
+                "capability": [
+                  "gateway"
+                ]
+              }
+            }
+          },
           "gateway": {
             "type": "gatewaySetting",
             "gatewaySettings": {
-                "id": "[concat('subscriptions/',subscription().subscriptionId,'/resourceGroups/',parameters('gateway_resourcegroup'),'/providers/Microsoft.Web/connectionGateways/',parameters('gateway_name'))]"
+              "dataSourceType": "CustomConnector"
             }
           }
           },
 ```